simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 :   Note that this option can be set for each IdP in the [IdP-remote metadata](./simplesamlphp-reference-idp-remote).

 `entityID`
 :   The entity ID this SP should use.
+(Must be set or an error will be generated.)

 :   The entity ID must be a URI, that is unlikely to change for technical or political
     reasons.
 We recommend it to be a domain name, like above, if your organization's main